prince475/react-hooks/README.md

 But if you find that you often change two state variables together, it might be easier to combine them into one.
 For example, if you have a form with many fields, it’s more convenient to have a single state variable that holds an object than state variable per field.

-What we have learn't so far
+Key learning points so far
 ```txt
     - Use a state variable when a component needs to "remember" some information between renders.
     - State variables are declared by calling the useState Hook.